informix/informix-db-examples/streaming/cdc/README.md

 ### Run the program
 **You MUST connect to the syscdcv1 database to use the CDC streaming**

-`> java -cp build/libs/cdc.jar  "jdbc:informix-sqli://localhost:9088/syscdcv1:user=informix;password=password"`
+`> java -jar build/libs/cdc.jar  "jdbc:informix-sqli://localhost:9088/syscdcv1:user=informix;password=password"`

 If you decide to watch another database/table, simply change the line in the `src/main/java/cdc/App.java` file from `"testdb:informix:cdcTable", "a", "b"` to what you want to watch.